cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

 Import statements
 -----------------

-In order to run our pipelines you will need to import the CGATCore python modules into your pipeline.
+In order to run our pipelines you will need to import the cgatcore python modules into your pipeline.
 For every CGAT pipeline we recommend importing the basic modules as follows.

 .. code-block:: python

-   import CGATCore.Experiment as E from CGATCore import Pipeline as P import CGATCore.IOTools as IOTools
+   import cgatcore.Experiment as E from cgatcore import Pipeline as P import cgatcore.IOTools as IOTools

 Running commands within tasks